Short-baseline interferometry local-tie experiments at the Onsala Space Observatory: Correlation and post-correlation processing

 \subsection{Fringe-fitting with HOPS fourfit}

 The post-correlation processing was done with the latest stable version 3.21 of the Haystack Observatory Postprocessing System (HOPS) \citep{HOPSweb}.
-To achieve proper PCAL extraction for multi-stream VDIF, version 1.7 of {\it difx2mark4} (from the DiFX trunk repository) was used to convert from SWIN (difx output) to MK4 (fourfit input) format.
+To achieve proper PCAL extraction for multi-stream VDIF, version 1.6 of {\it difx2mark4} was used to convert from SWIN (difx output) to MK4 (fourfit input) format.
 Fringe fitting was done using HOPS {\it fourfit} where, as standard geodetic analysis-software is only able to process one polarisation product per baseline, pseudo-stokes I was formed on the OE-OW baseline, and RX+RY on the ON-OE/OW baselines.
-An example result, showing one scan of the source NRAO150 on baseline ON-OE observed in experiment K20227, is shown in Figure~\ref{fig:fringes}.
-This one of the brightest sources; a histogram of the SNR obtained on the three baselines in experiment K20227 is presented in Figure~\ref{fig:SNR}.
+An example result, showing one scan of the source NRAO150 on baseline ON-OE observed in experiment ON0227, is shown in Figure~\ref{fig:fringes}.
+This one of the brightest sources; a histogram of the SNR obtained on the three baselines in experiment ON0227 is presented in Figure~\ref{fig:SNR}.

 For antennas lacking PCAL and/or cable calibration during a significant part of the experiment, manual PCAL was used in fringe-fitting.
 In this case, channel based phase corrections were determined using one scan on a bright source (often NRAO150), with \verb!pc_mode manual! being used in fourfit.
 ON R-pol was used as reference, i.e. corrections were found for OE/OW X/Y-pol.
 Where PCAL and cable calibration was present, \verb!pc_mode multitone!
 PCAL was used in fringe-fitting.
 Additional channel-based phase-corrections, on top of multitone PCAL, were determined for the OE/OW X and Y polarisations (ON R-pol) as reported by fourfit (using option \verb!-m 1!) \verb!pc_phases! on a bright source (in most experiments NRAO150).